 Electronic LED Chart

 While everyone is familiar with the old ‘eye test chart’, it is not as effective for children who do not know their letters, those whose English is poor or those who have other learning difficulties.
 Our projector chart can offer pictures, letters, numbers, coloured images in a line or singly to reduce confusion in understanding the nature of the test.
 The chart is equally lit across its surface and each letter has exactly the same level of illumination thus avoiding the problems associated with having a variable level of light falling across the chart.
-Since the electronic chart never gets dirty and we never have to

 The standard image people have of an ‘eye test’ is a pair of badly fitting specs perched on the nose with various lenses being dropped in and out to try and get to the final prescription.
 In 1997 we decided that technology had moved on so we have used phoropters ever since.
 This machine contains all the lenses that might ever be needed and is controlled by an electronic pad and wheel device.
 It is held in front of the face just touching the brow very lightly.
 Because the lenses move fast we need to spend relatively little time on the prescription element of the examination allowing us more time for other health related examinations.